Physical Activity as you get older

 - One in three older people have less energy

 - One in four older people are unable to walk as far as before

 - One in five older people feel less steady on their feet

 Our key initiatives: helping older people stay active

-Healthy for Life is one of Active Oxfordshire's Three Pillars.
+Healthy Active Adults is one of Active Oxfordshire's three strategic priorities.
 We want to make sure that older people can access a personalised physical activity pathway designed to protect their health and well-being.

 We work closely with a wide range of organisations to make sure that older people in Oxfordshire are not left behind, and can enjoy an active and healthy life.
 This includes launching key campaigns such as Share your Warmth alongside Age UK Oxfordshire, asking people to donate their winter fuel allowance, with funds going towards targeted activities for older people.